Case Study: Fence Spurs Suffering from Concrete Cancer Filler Repair Using Epoxy Putty

 The longer work time was particularly important for this application.
 Over 10kg of epoxy putty was needed to repair every concrete spur.
 Large quantities of putty could be mixed in one go and applied to significant areas of damage without the threat of premature curing.

 Sylmasta AB is available in three colours as standard – white, grey and black.
 Grey was chosen for this repair because of its resemblance to concrete.
-Part A and Part B were mixed in equal measures.
-Whilst soft, the putty was pushed into the spur, filling cracks and replacing chunks of concrete which had been destroyed.
+The putty was kneaded by hand and pushed into each spur whilst soft, filling cracks and replacing chunks of concrete which had been destroyed.

 AB Original adhered easily to the existing concrete.
 Once cured, it formed a rock-hard material to permanently repair the damage caused by concrete cancer.
 Had the homeowner wanted the putty to blend in more with the existing spurs, then they could have pushed concrete dust into the soft Sylmasta AB before it fully hardened.